2025–26 FC Andorra season

 The 2025–26 season is the 83rd in the history of FC Andorra.
 The club will compete in the Spanish Segunda División, following its promotion from the Primera Federación, and will also participate in the Copa del Rey.

 On 25 June 2025, Ibai Gómez took over as head coach under a two-season contract.

 On 26 July 2025, Andorra agreed terms with the Andorran Football Federation for using the Estadi de la FAF, in Encamp, until May 2026.

 On 17 August 2025, Nico Ratti, Sergio Molina, Martí Vilà, and Diego Alende will be the captains of FC Andorra's first team for the new 2025–26 season.
 All four are continuing from last year, solidifying their roles as the leaders of the tricolor locker room.

+On 25 November 2025, Carles Manso became the caretaker manager of Andorra, after Ibai was sacked.

+On 21 December 2025, after leading the club out of the relegation zone, Manso was confirmed as manager of Andorra.